Paranormal radio shows: History

 In 1929 Joseph Dunninger hosted the "Ghost Hour" on NBC radio.
 During the show Dunninger projected mental images to listeners, asking them to write in with their results.
 The show was an attempt to harness the perceived paranormal properties of radio waves (see also the contemporary experimental television series The Television Ghost, which followed a similar conceit).
 The pioneer of paranormal radio was Long John Nebel who, from the 1950s until his death in 1978, hosted late night shows dealing with the supernatural.

 In 1988 Art Bell launched the late night talk show Coast to Coast AM (formerly West Coast AM, broadcast on KDWN from 1978) which regularly deals with paranormal topics.
 The popularity of Bell's show caused a rise in similar programs across the US during the 1990s.

-Early paranormal radio shows focused on recounting local ghost stories, but with the rise of such concepts as reality television and internet radio, modern paranormal radio tends to focus on paranormal investigators and their research.
+Early paranormal radio shows focused on recounting local ghost stories.
+However, with the rise of such concepts as reality television and internet radio, modern paranormal radio tends to focus on paranormal investigators and their research.

-Currently, it is easy for paranormal enthusiasts to host their own web-based radio shows, and as a result such shows have proliferated.
+Currently, it is easy for paranormal enthusiasts to host their own web-based radio shows; as a result, such shows have proliferated.
 The quality and content of web based shows varies dramatically, but most are focused on the local paranormal scene wherever they happen to be based.